 Best for: Getting cash in local currency.

-Cons: Each cash withdrawal you make will usually be subject to currency conversion fees, foreign ATM fees or other charges from your bank.
-For more information, see ATM's Abroad.
-Debit cards work pretty much the same as a regular credit card for purchases, but if your card is lost or stolen you may not have the same protection.
+Cons: Each cash withdrawal you make will usually be subject to currency conversion fees, foreign ATM fees or other charges from your bank and/or the local bank that maintains the ATM.
+For more information, see ATMs Abroad.
+Debit cards work pretty much the same as regular credit cards for purchases, but if your card is lost or stolen you may not have the same protection.
 By U.S. law, as long as you report your card missing within two business days, your maximum liability for use of that card will be $50 -- the same as for a credit card.
-However, if you wait any longer, you could be responsible for up to $500 of unauthorized charges.
+However, if you wait any longer, you could be responsible for hundreds of dollars in unauthorized charges.

 What You Need to Know: If the ATM card from your home bank isn't connected to the worldwide Cirrus or PLUS networks, you may want to look into getting a MasterCard or Visa debit card.
 While they look and can be used like regular charge cards, they actually debit your checking account the same way your ATM card does.

-Finally, don't forget to call your bank and make them aware of your travel plans; as with credit cards, sudden international activity using your debit card could cause your account to be frozen.
+Finally, don't forget to call your bank and make it aware of your travel plans; as with credit cards, sudden international activity using your debit card could cause your account to be frozen.